Liberation Monument in Chongqing

+Construction began in 1946 and was completed in 1947.
+The monument originally commemorated victory in the Second Sino-Japanese War, but it was renamed as Chongqing People's Liberation Monument to commemorate the liberation of Chongqing by the Chinese People's Liberation Army in 1949.

 Construction

 The War Victory Monument, one of the projects to implement the "10-year plan or the construction of the accompanying capital", was specially set up as a preparatory committee, with Huang Baoxun and Liu Daren leading the planning work.
 The building was designed by architect Lai Lun Kit, assisted by civil engineer Li Jifen, architects Tang Benshan, Zhang Zhifan and Guo Minzhan, and electrical equipment by electrical engineer Li Chung Yue.
-The construction work was carried out by the Tianfu Construction Factory, and the foundation stone was laid by Mayor Zhang Dulun on 31 October 35, with a total cost of 183 million yuan (217 million yuan was spent on the construction of the monument): the money was collected in advance by means of fundraising, ranging from as little as two to hundreds of thousands of yuan, representing the hearts of millions of Chinese people and the common goal of the whole country after the victory in the war.
+The construction work was carried out by the Tianfu Construction Factory, and the foundation stone was laid by Mayor Zhang Dulun on 31 October 1946, with a total cost of 183 million yuan (217 million yuan was spent on the construction of the monument): the money was collected in advance by means of fundraising, ranging from as little as two to hundreds of thousands of yuan, representing the hearts of millions of Chinese people and the common goal of the whole country after the victory in the war.

 The entire monument is located in Du Post Street Square, Minquan Road, and covers a circular plot of 20 metres in diameter, constituting the following: